pq-code-package/rust-libcrux/README.md

 ## Security
-As outlined in the description of the `check-secret-independence` feature above, we leverage the Rust type system to ensure that secret values are not used in operations that are known to be non-constant time.
+As outlined in the description of the `check-secret-independence` feature above, we leverage the Rust type system to ensure that secret values are not used in operations that are known to have data-dependent execution time.
 While the implementation of constant time operations is best-effort, as there are no guarantees from the compiler, we follow established constant-time patterns and validate constant-time code via inspection of the generated assembly